1) How to get Pimalai Resort & Spa ? ANS : Transportation to Pimalai is very easy and convenient. For more information, please click here.

 11) Can I take my kids on vacation at PIMALAI, and what restrictions are there ?
 ANS : We wish to advise you:

 a) Swimming-pools; at Pimalai we welcome a wide range of guests be they honeymooners, families, retired seniors, etc. In general we do not have too much kids at the resort – apart specific times such as Christmas or Easter holidays and during the green season (may to October).
 At times there may be perceived conflicts between those who come here for peace and relaxation and those who are interested in more boisterous pursuits.
 This is especially noticeable when younger children play near water when their vocal volumes tend to increase.
 In both public pools and for the convenience of all guests, screaming & shouting should be avoided.
 Finally, we would also like to remind that parental supervision of children in any of the pools is essential at all times.
+Please note there is no specifically designed or dedicated pool for kids.

 b) Children in dining areas; Parents, we ask you for your co-operation in safeguarding your children when in the restaurants.
 At times our waiters and waitresses are carrying trays laden with hot foodstuffs and beverages and may not see a toddler that is running around...accidents can be prevented.
 During breakfast buffets the restaurants are quite busy as the guests move to and from their tables to the serving displays so, again, we would appreciate that the children remain seated at the tables at this time.
-We try to keep our signature restaurant "The Seven Seas” on the hillside as a tranquil dining setting and wish to advise that, in order to preserve its peaceful atmosphere, parents who wish to use the facilities at diner time with their kids may do so; we would ask though that – for the convenience of all guests – kids remain seated and kept quiet at all times.
+We try to keep our superb restaurant "The Seven Seas” on the hillside as a tranquil dining setting and wish to advise that, in order to preserve its peaceful atmosphere, parents who wish to use the facilities at diner time with their kids may do so; we would ask though that – for the convenience of all guests – kids remain seated and kept quiet at all times.

 12) What this all about The "Green/ Summer/ Low/ Off" Season ???
 ANS : Increasingly, the tourist season now lasts for all 12 months of the year.
 For guests living in cold northern climes, the most popular time of the year to visit Thailand has traditionally been from about mid-November to April.
 Transportation and accommodation rates reflect the high demands during this period.
 However, there are certain advantages for holidaying here in the “off/ summer” season and nowadays more people are selecting to visit us at that time.
 This is particularly true for those who wish to avoid the intense heat and burning sun and those who like a more peaceful and leisurely holiday without having to battle crowds of fellow tourists.
-Yes, there is a greater chance of having rainy days in the so-called “green” season but, on average, at the Pimalai location, these only account for about 6/7 days per month.
+Yes, there is a greater chance of having rainy days in the so-called “green” season but, on average, at the Pimalai location, these only account for about 6-7 days per month.
 The resort is in the lee of both mainland Thailand and Lanta’s spinal mountain range and is thus protected from much of the stormy weather that is experienced in central and northern regions.
 When it does rain it generally arrives in the form of short intense showers and an hour or two later the sky is clear again.
 Yes, we do get occasional storms, not unlike those that may occur during a European summer!
 It is recognized that global climates are changing and wide variations from the normal conditions do at times occur.
 As a result of changing global weather patterns, the green summer season now means fewer rains and longer periods of delightful sunny weather.
 But prediction of weather patterns is not an exact science so we cannot guarantee that this year will be the same as last year.
-But Kantiang Bay, where Pimalai Resort is located, is sufficiently sheltered to allow swimming in the ocean almost all year around; in fact we only raise the red warning flag about 20 times throughout the green season.
+But Kantiang Bay, where Pimalai Resort is located, is sufficiently sheltered to allow swimming in the ocean almost all year around; in fact we only raise the red warning flag about 20/30 times throughout the green season.
 If you do elect to visit us during the “green” season, and we encourage you to do so, we have enough activities to keep you occupied indoors if it is raining and outdoors when conditions allow.
-Indoor activities include taking our ever popular Thai cooking lessons, experiencing the ultimate in rejuvenation at our spa, doing yoga, working-out in our gym and sports complex, borrowing reading materials, DVDs or games from the library, sending e-mails and other internet activities on our free internet service. etc.…and nobody will object to you having a peaceful nap with the soothing sound of rain dancing on the roof.
-Outdoor activities include, playing tennis, body-surfing in the sea, swimming in the warm waters of our pools, visiting a nearby national marine park, elephant trekking, mangrove discovery tour, cycling, touring the island and visiting the Old Town.
+Indoor activities include taking our ever popular Thai cooking lessons, experiencing the ultimate in rejuvenation at our spa, doing yoga, working-out in our gym and sports complex, borrowing reading materials, games from the library, sending e-mails and other internet activities on our free internet service. etc.…and nobody will object to you having a peaceful nap with the soothing sound of rain dancing on the roof.
+Outdoor activities include, playing tennis, body-surfing in the sea, swimming in the warm waters of our pools, visiting a nearby national marine park, mangrove discovery tour, cycling, touring the island and visiting the Old Town.
 The beach is always popular with joggers, strollers and beachcombers.
 For photographers this is also a good time to take photographs of seascapes, brilliant sunsets, wonderful cloud effects, lush green flora, tropical birds, monkeys, etc and, by the way, the daytime temperature rarely dips below 30 degrees Celsius!
 We encourage you to come to visit us during the green season and we will do our best to keep you occupied regardless of the weather.

 14) What medical facilities are available ?
 ANS : There is a 24 hours clinic located approximately 650 meters from Pimalai Resort and Spa.
-More serious ailments may be treated at the Koh Lanta Hospital which has English speaking medical staff, a pharmacy and dental clinic.
+More serious ailments may be treated at the Koh Lanta Hospital which has basic English speaking medical staff, a pharmacy and dental clinic.
 We will always be able to help with language via one of our Guest Services Officers.

 15) Are there souvenir or craft shops on Koh Lanta ?
 ANS : There is a small but active market in the village of Baan Saladan at the northern tip of Koh Lanta.
 You can arrange for resort transportation to take you there.
 There are limited shopping available from May to October.